 - Changes in skin color that are permanent

 Nervous system symptoms can most often be reversed.
 However, in rare cases they can be severe or life threatening.

 When to Contact a Medical Professional

-Genetic counseling may help prevent some cases.
+Genetic counseling prior to marriage and conception may help prevent some cases.
 Eating a high-protein diet may prevent amino acid deficiencies that cause symptoms.

 Bhutia YD, Ganapathy V. Protein digestion and absorption.
 In: Said HM, ed.
 Physiology of the Gastrointestinal Tract.
 6th ed.
 Philadelphia, PA: Elsevier; 2018:chap 47.

 Kliegman RM, Stanton BF, St. Geme JW, et al. Defects in metabolism of amino acids.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 103.

 Pearl PL, DiBacco ML, Gibson KM.
 Inborn errors of metabolism and the nervous system.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 91.

 Review Date 7/26/2022